Nbkvig/Discord-Chat-Mod/documentation/ryan-contributions.md

 # Ryan's Contributions

+## 10/22/25
+### What I did:
+* Moved the reaction roles implementation into a cog.
+* `async def on_ready` was defined three times.
+Put everything into one spot to avoid confusion.

+### What's next:
+* Create basic moderation tools.
+* Create an audit logger.
+* Implement into front end.

+### **What broke or Got Weird**
+* moderation.py has no implementation, so it will say that it wasn't loaded correctly everytime the bot boots.
+This is ok for now, since the bot will still run.

 ## 10/17/25
 ### What I did:
 * Completed basic reaction roles command.
 Bot embeds a message for color roles, looks for reactions, and assigns roles accordingly.